 Joe chose to be vulnerable with me that night, sharing the wounds that reopen this time of year without fail.
 I remember sitting in the dark with him that night as he broke down and asked me, what’s wrong with me??
 I’m a 40 year old man and I still can’t get through Mother’s Day.
 This stuff happened decades ago shouldn’t I be over it by now?
 Why does it still hurt so much?
 You must think I’m an idiot.
 Why can’t I man up and not let this bother me??

 It was hard to know how to respond to that.
 I had to remind him, that after all he experienced it should bother him.
 I think our marriage would be in trouble if he told me it didn’t bother him at all.
 It wasn’t his fault.
 I prayed for him.
 Validated his feelings.
 Spoke the truth about the value and purpose God has given him.

 His vulnerability with me that night turned out to be an unexpected blessing to me.

 We had just had our fourth child and I was neck deep in full-time, 24/7 mothering.
-A kid in every stage, homeschooling, determined to give them a happy home.
+A kid in every stage, homeschooling, determined to give them a happy home and teach them about God.
 Trying to attain that “perfect” mothering amid the many mundane days and sleepless nights.
 These children are driving me nuts.
 Many days when I questioned myself, does all this matter?
 Why does every day feel the same?
-Should I be focusing more on me and my dreams and all that other stuff I could be doing?
+Should I focus more on me and my dreams and all that other stuff I could be doing?
 These kids require so so much of my time and energy.